Converg3nce/matic-docs/docs/validate/mainnet/move-stake.md

 In order to Move stake, first you will need to loging to the Staking UI: https://wallet.matic.network/staking using your Delegator Address.

-Delegator Address = The address that you have already used for Staking on the Foundation Nodes.
+**Delegator Address** = The address that you have already used for Staking on the Foundation Nodes.

 Once logged in your will see a list of Validators.

 <img src={useBaseUrl("img/staking/validator-list.png")} />

-Now go to your Delegator Profile by clicking on the "Show Delegator Details" button or the "My Delegator Details" option on the left hand side
+Now go to your Delegator Profile by clicking on the "Show Delegator Details" button or the "**My Delegator Details**" option on the left hand side

 <img src={useBaseUrl("img/staking/show-delegator-details.png")} />

-Here you will find a new button called "Move Stake"
+Here you will find a new button called "**Move Stake**"

 <img src={useBaseUrl("img/staking/move-stake-button.png")} />